CFAV Caribou (YAG 314)

-Design and Layout
+Design and layout

 Like other YAG 300 vessels, Caribou was 75′ long overall, 18′6″ wide, had a draft of 4′6″, measured 70 tonnes, and was powered by twin 6-71 Detroit Diesel engines.
 Caribou was arranged in typical naval fashion with officer’s housed forward with the galley and their own head, an engine room midships, and cadet room aft with 12-14 bunks in double tiers.
 The heads are equipped with a pump-action lever, that can be used to pump sewage into the black water treatment tanks held aboard or into the ocean water.
 Above decks was the wheelhouse mounted on the forward cabin's coaming; aft of that, the exposed breezeway; and, mounted on the after cabin's coaming, a Zodiac launch as well as a food locker and barbeque.
 Above the wheelhouse was an open bridge, fitted with a chart table and a gyrocompass repeater.
 A second gyro repeater was fitted on the quarterdeck.
 Caribou was equipped with a small navigation radar, with the display located in the wheelhouse.

 Operational history

 In 1954 she was built for the RCN as YFM 314 (Yard Ferry, Man) and served as a harbour ferry boat.
 Re-designated as YFP 314 (Yard Ferry, Personnel) in 1960, she was transferred to the Royal Canadian Airforce (RCAF) and renamed M.975 Nimpkish II.
-With the RCAF she was used to ferry personnel and supplies from Coal Harbour, Vancouver to the No. 501 Aircraft Control & Warning Squadron at RCAF Radar Station at Holberg, BC.
-In 1965 Caribou was transferred to the Navy administratively, but remained in Holberg.
+With the RCAF she was used to ferry personnel and supplies from Coal Harbour, Vancouver to the No. 501 Aircraft Control & Warning Squadron at RCAF Radar Station at Holberg, British Columbia.
+In 1965 Caribou was transferred to the Navy administratively, but remained at Holberg.
 In November 1975 Caribou transported 369 people from Port Alice, British Columbia after a mudslide forced the evacuation of many residents.